SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Her tears began to flow as she recalled their scathing words.
 A bunch of malcontent mares with nothing better to do than complain.

-Rarity knew she shouldn't be letting it get her down, but reason sometimes came to odds with creativity and passion.
-There were plenty of nice things said, even more than the negative, but it was hard to see the pleasantries among the poison.
+Rarity knew she shouldn't be letting it get her down, but reason was sometimes at odds with [this blends two extant idioms: "be at odds with" and "come into conflict with".
+Pick either] creativity and passion.
+There were plenty of nice things said - even more positive comments than negative ones - ["even more than the negative" constructs a grammatically uneven comparison between plural countable "nice things" and a nominalised (substantivated) abstraction "the negative"; the proposed amelioration is but one possible] but it was hard to see the pleasantries among the poison.

 Sighing as she wiped away more tears, Rarity heard a knock at her door.